jakelazaroff/til/git/run-a-command-if-there-are-unstaged-changes.md

 # Run a command if there are unstaged changes

-A quick one liner to run a command only if there are unstaged changes: the `--quiet` flag of [`git diff`](https://git-scm.com/docs/git-diff).
+A quick one-liner to run a command only if there are unstaged changes: the `--quiet` flag of [`git diff`](https://git-scm.com/docs/git-diff).
 The flag does two things:

 1. disables all output of the command, and
 2. exits with 1 if there are differences, and 0 if there are no differences